-A major US based integrated direct-to-consumer retailer and product development company dedicated to serving the lifestyle and healthcare needs of baby boomers and seniors.
-Since 1989, the company has focused on providing smarter, better products that keeps their customers moving in comfort.
+A major US-based integrated direct-to-consumer retailer and product development company dedicated to serving the lifestyle and healthcare needs of baby boomers and seniors.
+Since 1989, the company has focused on providing smarter, better products that keep their customers moving in comfort.

 Number of Agents : 40 | Volume : 24000 calls/month

 With over 3 million customers, the client is an integrated direct-to-consumer retailer and product development dedicated to serving the lifestyle and healthcare needs of its customers.
 Interested in realizing a higher sales potential, the client asked MattsenKumar to assess their contact center operations to identify the following:

 - Performance of the sales force.

 - Actionable recommendations to improve the sales conversion rate, thereby improving the overall revenue.

 The project was guided by the following set of broadly stated research objectives:

 - Gain a complete understanding of current sales conversion rate /performance.

 - Identify factors driving sales performance through detailed call listening exercise and data